20 Vital Do’s and Don’ts to Help You Survive Morocco

 The fact that you get to sleep in the middle of one of the largest deserts in the world is incredible.
 You feel so small and get amazing pictures.

 Just make sure it has reviews and is not dirt cheap.
 Be wary of buying it when you get there.
 We had a rough experience, but that doesn’t mean all experiences will be like that.
-This tour here is one fellow blogger took and had an amazing experience.
+This Sahara desert tour is one fellow blogger took and had an amazing experience.

 If you leave from Marrakesh, it’s a 9-hour drive.
 Or you can fly into Ouarzazate and leave with a tour group from there, and take a 5-hour drive to the desert for most tours.